Stamford Bridge

 The Stands and the Press Box

-Next stop on tour is to venture out onto the stands to see the pitch on which Chelsea have played since 1905, and then to see the Press Box, which is where journalists and sports commentators sit during a game.
-Every seat is fitted with its own small television to show the game footage and replays.
+The next stop on tour is to venture out onto the stands to see the pitch on which Chelsea has played since 1905 and then to see the Press Box, which is where journalists and sports commentators sit during a game.
+Every seat is fitted with a small television to show the game footage and replays.

 The Press Room